ChelsR29/E-commerce-Back-End/README.md

 ## Description

-This is back-end code for a ecommerce website, it takes a working Express.js API and configures it to use Sequelize to interact with a MySQL database.
+This is back-end code for an ecommerce website, it takes a working Express.js API and configures it to use Sequelize to interact with a MySQL database.

 ## Walkthrough